Five signs of Workplace Resilience

 • After reflecting on her unsuccessful attempt a few months prior and taking constructive feedback to heart, Janelle just clinched a lucrative contract for her small start-up.

-What is resiliency?
+What is workplace resilience?

 Simply put, resiliency is being able to bounce back from trying numerous times, often with a renewed sense of empowerment on the other end.
 More than that, resilience is a dynamic concept with several different types and the scope to affect systems at multiple levels.
-Below are different areas where people, teams, and organizations can exhibit high or low resilience:

-Thinking about each of these areas of resilience, you can begin to see how intertwined not only the concept of resilience is to one’s job, but how one’s resilience can help or hurt the broader organization.
+Thinking about each of these areas of resilience, you can begin to see how intertwined not only the concept of resilience is to one’s job but also how one’s resilience can help or hurt the broader organization.
 Someone with a customer-facing role, for example, might require a bit more social-emotional resilience.
 Compare that to that need to that of an award-winning athlete, who might err more on the side of higher physical and mental resilience.
 Knowing the levels of resilience and in what areas resilience may be dominant or lacking can help ensure a workplace wherein people, departments, and teams are working together to balance and support resiliency in all areas.

 Five signs of workplace resilience

 So, what does that look like?
 There are just as many signs of workplace resilience (or a lack thereof) as there are opportunities for employees and teams to demonstrate it.
-Here are five top signs of workplace resilience.

 1. Strong personal and professional networks.
-Employees are coming to work feeling supported and motivated from bother their personal and professional relationships.
+Employees come to work feeling supported and motivated from bother their personal and professional relationships.
 These are sources of connection, not stress.
 Workplace support networks not only offer room for advancement, they contribute to an employee’s overall learning and development, provide room for coaching and mentoring, and lend to a more positive culture.

 2. Positive culture.
 The culture of an organization is the biggest boon or bust for workplace resilience.
 For top-down structures especially, the degree to which culture can contribute to growing or diminishing resiliency ties directly back to leadership.
 Workplace culture should be welcoming from the start of onboarding throughout that employee’s entire career.
-The culture should practice and promote inclusivity, thereby helping employees at every level feel like a valued team member.
-Moreover, positive and robust cultures encourage continuous learning and promote accountability so that mistakes are acknowledged, and teams can take advantage of the lessons that come from them.
+The culture should practice and promote inclusivity, thereby helping employees at every level feel like valued team members.
+Moreover, positive and robust cultures encourage continuous learning and promote accountability so that mistakes are acknowledged and teams can take advantage of the lessons that come from them.

 3. Adapting to (and mastering) change.
 One of the most noticeable signs of resiliency in the workplace is the ability to adapt to change.
 Teams and organizations that can work through the kinks of resistance and hesitancy, prepare as much as possible, maintain solid communication, and adapt at a moment’s notice are among the most resilient.
 These teams are able to produce through uncertainty, learn to thrive, and extend career and organizational longevity.